-James joined Harrison Drury in 2011, having completed the first year of his training contract at Birchall Blackburn Law, and qualified as a solicitor in 2012.
-He studied Politics and Russian at the University of Leeds before completing the Graduate Diploma in Law and the Legal Practice Course, both with Distinctions, at the University of Central Lancashire.
+James completed his training contract at Harrison Drury in 2012, after studying Politics and Russian at the University of Leeds.
+He then went on to complete the Graduate Diploma in Law and the Legal Practice Course, both with Distinctions, at the University of Central Lancashire.

 James has significant experience of advising insolvency practitioners, creditors, distressed companies and company directors with contentious and technical insolvency matters.
 His expertise includes bankruptcy and winding-up proceedings, debt recovery, asset sales, landlord and tenant insolvency issues, defending director disqualification proceedings and pursuing and defending company directors in relation to claims brought on behalf of insolvency practitioners for matters such as preferences, transactions at an undervalue, misfeasance and wrongful and fraudulent trading.

 James is also a member of the firm’s leisure sector team and has an in-depth understating of how the sector operates, which he has put to use when advising a wide range of leisure businesses.
 He has advised single-site operators, pub chains and breweries on issues surrounding insolvency, debt recovery (including complex free trade loan scenarios) and more general commercial disputes.

 In his spare time, James enjoys travelling, supporting Burnley Football Club, running and cycling.